Curated by: John F. Moe, Ph.D.

 The title of this exhibit, “Troubling the Waters”, illustrates one focus of Elijah Pierce’s art work.
 Mr. Pierce, as nearly everyone called him, believed that people had a moral responsibility to actively work toward making a better world.
 In the course of my four-year fieldwork with Pierce, he said to me once, “I want you to trouble the waters.”
 He was past ninety years old when he said that to me.
 He used the Biblical phrase, “troubling the waters”, to mean that he hoped the messages he conveyed in his art would have an impact after he had passed.

 “Troubling the Waters” is an exhibition of the art work created by the African American folk artist Elijah Pierce (1892-1984).
 He lived most of his life in Columbus, Ohio, where he was a treasured member of his own local Columbus East Side community, a solid member of the church, a successful business man, and a revered neighbor whom people respected for his talents and his wisdom.
 The seeming grace with which he synthesized these roles is testament to his enduring membership in, and his impact on, the Columbus African American community.
 By the time of his death at 92, in 1984, Pierce was recognized nationally as an esteemed folk artist whose work appeared in museums across the United States.
 On July 3, 1982, he received the National Heritage Award from the National Endowment for the Arts.
+Today, artists and creators alike can enhance their networking and professional presence with the use of Digital Business Cards.

 Elijah Pierce was born on a southern plantation in the northeast corner of Mississippi and migrated to Ohio, in the early 1920s, as part of the “Great Migration” of southern African Americans to the North.
 Throughout his life, Elijah Pierce created art in which he examined two primary themes: eternal religious salvation and the political conditions and social citizenship of African Americans during his life.
+A quick and secure way to change registered agent in delaware ensures compliance without disruption.

 Elijah often said, “Your life is a book and every day you write a page.
 And, when you are all done, you can’t deny it because you wrote it yourself.”
 Many of his carvings illustrate Elijah Pierce’s knowledge of biblical history and his concern for religious salvation.
 “Humility” illustrates Jesus, with Peter kneeling, and Moses and Elijah in the background.
 The wood carving “Christ with Angel” illustrates the religious message of attaining salvation through belief.